 Here are five things revenue marketers can do to improve the impact of their SDR teams:

 - Use a blend of intent data that identifies which prospects are interested in your solutions,

 - Combine that intent data with an Account-based Marketing (ABM) digital and social advertising strategy to surround your ideal customers and draw then into your sphere of influence,

 - When prospects engage, nurture them, both digitally and through email with compelling persona-based content they’ll want to engage with.
 Score them accordingly and use this scoring to prioritize the follow-up for the SDR team,

 - Arm your SDR team with the dashboards they need to be an asset to their sales counterparts.
 This means intelligent data about what’s happening at the account level so that the SDR and sales exec can together strategically map the account for appropriate follow-up,

 - Develop playbooks and talking points based on the way your customers buy and arm your SDRs and sales team to win.

 Yes, your data will show that your SDR team is following up on inbound leads rather than generating pipeline from outbound cold calling.
 That’s the idea; these leads were purpose-built using a variety of your marketing channels and coupling those channels with the right follow-up.
-Integrate’s Demand Cloud will make this effort even more productive, providing clean, intelligent leads at the speed your SDR team will appreciate and the velocity at which your business requires.
+Integrate’s Demand Acceleration Platform will make this effort even more productive, providing clean, intelligent leads at the speed your SDR team will appreciate and the velocity at which your business requires.
 Ask the demand and SDR teams at Avalara, where Integrate saved over 3,000 SDR hours by filtering out nearly 1,500 bad leads every month.